Džiugas Bartkus

-Džiugas Bartkus (born 7 November 1989) is a Lithuanian professional footballer who plays as a goalkeeper for Hapoel Ironi Kiryat Shmona in Israel.
+Džiugas Bartkus (born 7 November 1989) is a Lithuanian professional footballer who plays as a goalkeeper for Bahraini club Al-Riffa and the Lithuania national team.

 Club career

 He started his career with FBK Kaunas in 2008.
-During 2010 and 2011 he was loaned to Belarusian clubs Partizan Minsk and Dinamo Brest.
+During 2010 and 2011, he was loaned to Belarusian clubs Partizan Minsk and Dinamo Brest.

-Between season 2012-2015 Džiugas formed part of Sudūva, a club based in the city of Marijampolė, Lithuania, where he made a total of 83 appearances.
+From 2012 to 2015, Džiugas formed part of Sudūva, a club based in the city of Marijampolė, Lithuania, where he made a total of 83 appearances.

-In July 2016, Džiugas Bartkus joined Valletta FC and signed a one year contract.
+In July 2016, Bartkus joined Maltese club Valletta on a one-year contract.

-Goalkeeper returned to Lithuania on 9 July 2017, when he signed a long-term contract with A Lyga champions Žalgiris.
+On 9 July 2017, he returned to Lithuania, when he signed a long-term contract with A Lyga champions Žalgiris.

+On 12 June 2023, Bartkus joined Saudi Arabian club Al-Orobah.

+On 12 July 2024, Bartkus moved to Al-Bukiryah.

+On 27 July 2025, Bartkus moved to Al-Riffa.

 International career

 In 2015, he was called into Lithuania squad for their UEFA Euro 2016 qualifying matches against England and Slovenia.

 On 5 June 2018, he made a debut in the Lithuania national team in a 1–1 draw against Latvia in a Baltic Cup final.